gvwilson/thirdbit/src/fiction/santas/index.md

 "I—"
-*I just want to go home,* he finished in his head, but what he said was,
+*I just want to go home,* he finished in his head, but what he said out loud was,
-"I really do need to use the bathroom.
+"I really do need to go to the bathroom.
 Please."

 The elf scowled a moment longer, then turned her head slightly.
-"Go ahead," she ordered the santa without taking her eyes off Finner.
+"Undo him," she ordered the santa without taking her eyes off Finner.
 She held the ray gun steady as the santa nervously unbuckled the straps holding Finner down.

 He sat up and rubbed his wrists.
 The elf waggled her ray gun toward the door.
-"Out and to the right," she said curtly.
+"Third one on the right," she said curtly.
 "And don't try anything funny."[^try-funny]

 [^try-funny]: She probably didn't mean, "Don't try stuffing a sock in my mouth," but we'll never know.